jdrickerd/node-svnlook/README.md

 var svnlook = require('node-svnlook');

 svnlook.changed('/my/svn/repo',
-	{	// optional options object - can be passed to any command not just update
+	{	// optional options object - can be passed to any command not just changed
 		shell: "sh", 			// override shell used to execute command
 		cwd: process.cwd(),		// override working directory command is executed
 		revision: 33050,		// provide --revision to commands that accept it